 The Sacha Lodge offers a fantastic experience of the Amazon Rainforest in the Sacha Lodge’s own private reserve.

-Because the reserve sits on private ground for exclusive use for tourism, the wildlife have become used to tourists.
+Because the reserve sits on private ground for exclusive use for tourism, the wildlife has become used to tourists.
 This means you can see monkeys and birds moving across the lodge and boardwalks as if the lodge blends with surrounding rainforest in Ecuador.

 Enjoy fantastic guided tours through the rainforest on many Amazon Rainforest trails.
 You will also be paddled around the waterways by your rainforest guide to find water and lake-living animals, such as hoatzins and caiman.